The 2022 Insight Development Grants (IDG) funding application is now available.

 January 19, 2022: Faculty deadline – full draft proposal (will be reviewed again by the Research Officer)

-January xx, 2022, 2:00 pm: submit full application and CCV(s) in Research Portal – Research Services & ROLA (can request to have application returned to you)
+January 19, 2022, 2:00 pm: submit ROLA, full application and CCV(s) in Research Portal -application goes to Research Services (can request to have application returned to you)

 February 2, 2022 2:00 pm: SSHRC (results available by June 2021)